pandas-dev/pandas/doc/source/groupby.rst

    s
    grouped = s.groupby(level=0)
    grouped.sum()

+If the MultiIndex has names specified, these can be passed instead of the level
+number:

+.. ipython:: python

+   s.groupby(level='second').sum()

 More on the ``sum`` function and aggregation later.
 Grouping with multiple levels (as opposed to a single level) is not yet supported, though implementing